rbazin/whisper-cpp-api/README.md

 A Whisper API than can be deployed instantly using Docker.
 Entirely based on [whisper.cpp](https://github.com/ggerganov/whisper.cpp), which enables running whisper on consumer-grade CPU.

+**Note** : This is still an early version of the docker API, mainly made for myself.
+Feel free to use it and improve it as you want.

 ## Usage

 To use this repo, you will need to have the docker engine installed and running.